-The size of the canvas.

-The percentage size that the Panner widget should have relative to the size of the canvas.

-foreground A pixel value which indexes the widget's colormap to derive the color used to draw the slider.

-internalSpace The width of internal border in pixels between a slider representing the full size of the canvas and the edge of the Panner widget. lineWidth The width of the lines in the rubberbanding rectangle when rubberbanding is in effect instead of continuous scrolling.
+allowOff Whether to allow the edges of the slider to go off the edges of the canvas. backgroundStipple The name of a bitmap pattern to be used as the background for the area representing the canvas. canvasHeight canvas₩idth The size of the canvas. defaultScale The percentage size that the Panner widget should have relative to the size of the canvas. foreground A pixel value which indexes the widget's colormap to derive the color used to draw the slider. internalSpace The width of internal border in pixels between a slider representing the full size of the canvas and the edge of the Panner widget. lineWidth The width of the lines in the rubberbanding rectangle when rubberbanding is in effect instead of continuous scrolling.
 The default is 0. reportCallback All functions on this callback list are called when the notify action is invoked.
-See the Panner Actions section for details. resize Whether or not to resize the panner whenever the canvas size is changed so that the defaultScale is maintained. rubberBand Whether or not scrolling should be discrete (only moving a rubberbanded rectangle until the scrolling is done) or continuous (moving the slider itself).
-This controls whether or not the move action procedure also invokes the notify action procedure. shadowColor The color of the shadow underneath the slider. shadowThickness The width of the shadow underneath the slider. sliderX sliderY The location of the slider in the coordinates of the canvas. sliderHeight sliderWidth The size of the slider.
+See the Panner Actions section for details. resize Whether or not to resize the panner whenever the canvas size is changed so that the defaultScale is maintained.